Devarshi1312/Nodejslearning/README.md

 6) Implemented CRUD - (Create , Read , Update , Destroy/Delete) operations on Mongodb and tested them using postman

 7) Learned about REST API end points

+#18/07/2024
+1) Knowing about ejs

+2) How ejs works - server side rendering(Rendering HTML files using the Backend(Node.js,Express.js))

+3) Knowing about authentication and types of authentication(Stateful authentication contains session and coockies)

+4) Implemented Hashing of password and pushing into database

+5) Practiced these topics by creating :
+   i) Register page - registering the user and pushing his data into database by hashing the password and also created sessions for that ii) Login Page - In this i did user confirmation by comapring passwords iii) Logout Page - This destroys the sessions and allows the user to login again

+6) Learned how to connect the style.css page using EJS